collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Code Review Options

 There are two ways to merge a pull request
-* Via browser (click button- regular, squash, or rebase)
+* Via browser (click merge button- options are regular, squash, or rebase merge)
-* Via command line
+* Via command line locally

+Simplest scenario
+* When you look at the pull request in the browser, you can tell it can be accepted and click merge (for example, if the pull request is fixing a typo)

+Second simplest scenario
+* You look at the pull request in the browser.
+You need to change something, but you can change it in the browser.
+You edit the file in the browser and click merge (for example, if you fix a typo in the pull request)

+Less simple
+* You can't always accept the pull request based on just looking at the code in the browser
+* You sometimes need to run the code in the pull request locally to evalute it

+After you run the code locally, if you decide a change does need to be made
+* You can go back to the browser and click merge

+After you run the code locally, if you decide a change needs to be made, there are a few options

 <!--
-* When you look at the pull request in the browser, you can tell it can be accepted (for example a typo) and click merge
+can merge in browser without running locally
-* You run the code locally, but you do not need to make a change; you go back to the browser and click merge
+Need to run locally, but don't need to make a change- go back to browser and merge

-* You run the code locally, and you think a change needs to be made; you update the pull request branch locally (add, commit, create a message), merge the branch locally via command with the branch it is intended to change, and push to GitHub
+* you update the pull request branch locally (add, commit, create a message), merge the branch locally via command with the branch it is intended to change, and push to GitHub

 * Fetch pull request branch locally and checkout the branch